-Digital collections are available 24-7 by visiting the links of these collections.
+Digital collections are available 24-7 by visiting the links listed below.

 Email us at email@example.com to plan your visit, and research inquiries or questions are accepted via the online archives request form.